tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-6.md

 <script>

   let p = document.querySelector("p");

-  p.onclick = function(e){
+  // 1 - the onclick event handler now has a function expression as its value p.onclick = function(e){
-    // 1 - the keyword 'this' in this context means the object that triggered the event this.innerHTML = "I was clicked!";
+    // 2 - the keyword 'this' in this context means the object that triggered the event this.innerHTML = "I was clicked!";

-   // 2 - will do the same thing
+   // 3 - will do the same thing
    //e.target.innerHTML = "I was clicked!";
   }